ZaudRehman/Noteflow_v2/backend/README.md

 # Noteflow_v2 Backend

-This is the production-ready backend server for the Noteflow_v2 collaborative note-taking application, built with Rust, Axum, PostgreSQL, and Redis.
+This is the production-ready backend server for the Noteflow_v2 collaborative note-taking application, built with Rust, Axum 0.8, PostgreSQL, and Redis.
 It provides RESTful APIs for user authentication, note management, and real-time collaboration over WebSocket.

 ---